yjftsjthsd-g/syncd-rules/README.md

 # syncd-rules
-python3 utils for manipulating syncd rules
+utils for manipulating syncd rules (mostly Python 3, sh as appropriate)

 ## syncd-add
 Adds a new src -> [dest] rule